Pangbourne Circular Walk

 Lunch

-If you opt to by-pass The Sun Inn and head back to Whitchurch (effectively doing the walk without a mid-refreshment stop - which is quite feasible) you can take a late lunch in Whitchurch at the Greyhound pub (tel 0118 9842160) on Saturdays and Sundays, when food is served until 4.00 pm (but the pub closes at 3.00 pm during the week - and is closed on Tuesdays).
-It serves good basic pub grub.
-Another good alternative for a late lunch is the Swan pub on the River (tel 0118 9844494), a hundred metres from Pangbourne Station, open all day, with an extensive menu and good food (albeit a bit expensive) but arguably worth the extra for the pub's comfortable seating and nice setting.
+If you opt to by-pass The Sun Inn and head back to Pangbourne via Whitchurch (effectively doing the walk without a mid-refreshment stop - which is quite feasible) you can stop for a drink and light snacks in Whitchurch at the Greyhound pub (tel 0118 9842160) - but no proper food being served as of 2024.
+Pub closed Tuesdays.
+For a late lunch your best bet is the Swan pub on the River (tel 0118 9844494), a hundred metres from Pangbourne Station, open all day, with an extensive menu and good food (albeit a bit expensive) but arguably worth the extra for the pub's comfortable seating and nice setting.

 Tea